arthurbrenno/intellibricks/docs/agents.rst

 .. code-block:: python

-   from intellibricks import Agent, Synapse, AgentResponse from intellibricks.llms.types import Message, RawResponse from typing import Optional
+   from intellibricks.agents import Agent, AgentResponse from intellibricks.llms import Message, RawResponse, Synapse from typing import Optional

    class LoggingAgent(Agent[RawResponse]): # Or any other response model